reymon359/how-to-live/docs/Ask questions/index.md

 ## Resources and credits

-Stephen Covey’s book The 7 Habits of Highly Effective People discusses the communication topic, asking questions and listening.
+Stephen Covey’s book The 7 Habits of Highly Effective People discuss the communication topic, asking questions and listening.

 ## Related advices